 In vitro studies show that amiodarone also has the potential to inhibit CYP 1A2, CYP 2C19 and CYP 2D6 through its main metabolite.
 When co-administered, amiodarone would be expected to increase the plasma concentration of drugs whose metabolism is dependent upon CYP 1A2, CYP 2C19 and CYP 2D6.

 CYP3A4 inhibitors and CYP2C8 inhibitors may have a potential to inhibit amiodarone metabolism and to increase its exposure.
 It is recommended to avoid CYP 3A4 inhibitors (e.g. grapefruit juice and certain medicinal products) during treatment with amiodarone.
 Grapefruit juice inhibits cytochrome P450 3A4 and may increase the plasma concentration of amiodarone.
 Grapefruit juice should be avoided during treatment with oral amiodarone.

-Elevated serum levels of LH and FSH were found in male patients after long-term treatment indicating testicular dysfunctions.
+Elevated serum levels of Luteinizing hormone (LH) and Follicle-stimulating hormone (FSH) were found in male patients after long-term treatment indicating testicular dysfunctions.